 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-"Funny Aneurysm" Moment: Not in the show per se, but in its North American release.
-The last episode released by Geneon before its collapse, episode 10, is titled "Good Things Come to Those Who Wait".
-Episodes 11+ would not see the light of day in North America for another full year; many of the show's fans in 2007 doubted it would ever happen.
+"Funny Aneurysm" Moment: Not in the series per se, but in its North American release.
+The last episode of the anime released by Geneon before the company's collapse, episode 10, is titled "Good Things Come to Those Who Wait".
+Episodes 11-39 would not see the light of day for another full year; many of the show's fans doubted it would ever happen.

 Ho Yay: Oh so much.
 Occasionally played for laughs in the early episodes, such as when Shuurei speculates that Ryuuki and Seiran might be in love with each other.
 Even funnier in later episodes when it is revealed that Ryuuki and Seiran are brothers.